-- About Registering Oracle Label Security When you install Oracle Database, by default Oracle Label Security is not enabled. - Checking if Oracle Label Security Has Been Registered and Enabled You can query the DBA\OLS\STATUS data dictionary view to find if Oracle Label Security has already been registered and enabled. - Registering and Enabling Oracle Label Security from SQL\Plus You can both register and enable Oracle Label Security from SQL\Plus. - Registering and Enabling Oracle Label Security Using DBCA You can both register and enable Oracle Label Security using Database Configuration Assistant.
+- About Registering Oracle Label Security When you install Oracle Database, Oracle Label Security is included in the installation but by default it is not enabled. - Checking if Oracle Label Security Has Been Registered and Enabled You can query the DBA\OLS\STATUS data dictionary view to find if Oracle Label Security has already been registered and enabled. - Registering and Enabling Oracle Label Security from SQL\Plus You can both register and enable Oracle Label Security from SQL\Plus. - Registering and Enabling Oracle Label Security Using DBCA You can both register and enable Oracle Label Security using Database Configuration Assistant.